Marine Education Fellowship

 Additional responsibilities include animal husbandry, aquarium exhibit maintenance and visitor services.
 Fellows typically work Monday – Friday teaching classes and assisting staff in other areas of operation where necessary.
 They are also required to work 1-2 Saturdays a month.
 Fellows are tasked with organizing and leading the youth ocean conservation summit.
 The fellowship also includes teaching eight weeks of summer marine science camp for ages 6-14.
 The UGA Aquarium does not house marine mammals or conduct marine mammal research.
 SCUBA, snorkeling, or kayak classes are not offered.

 The application period for 2019-20 Marine Education Fellowships has not yet opened.
-A link for the online application will be through the UGA Jobs portal in January 2019.
+A link for the online application will be through the UGA Jobs portal when it opens.
 The items below will be required for a complete application.
 These materials will be submitted online ONLY and not accepted by email, fax, or US Mail.

 A complete application includes: